-Book with Guaranteed Pass and benefit from a timely and efficient service.
+Book with GP Training and benefit from a timely and efficient service.

 Under the EU Directive 2003/59, Driver Certificate of Professional Competence was introduced across the UK and Europe in September 2009.Its purpose was to ensure all drivers maintain driving standards and improve safety on our roads and motorways.
 If you wish to drive for a living, you will need to have a CPC Driver qualification.